Find Your Optimal Teacher: Personalized Data Synthesis via Router-Guided Multi-Teacher Distillation¶

 Overall Architecture¶

-Given a prompt set \(\mathcal{X}\) and a teacher model pool \(\mathcal{M}\), the PerSyn router \(\pi(x)\) outputs a score vector \(\mathbf{o} \in \mathbb{R}^{|\mathcal{M}|}\) for each prompt \(x\), and the teacher with the highest score is selected.
-Each teacher generates responses only for the subset of prompts assigned to it; all outputs are merged into the final synthetic dataset \(\mathcal{D}\) for SFT training of the student model.
+The input consists of a prompt set \(\mathcal{X}\) and a teacher model pool \(\mathcal{M}\).
+The PerSyn router \(\pi(x)\) outputs a score vector \(\mathbf{o} \in \mathbb{R}^{|\mathcal{M}|}\) for each prompt \(x\), and the teacher corresponding to the highest score is selected.
+This teacher only generates responses for its assigned subset of prompts.
+The outputs from all teachers are merged into the final synthetic dataset \(\mathcal{D}\) for SFT training of the student model.
+The entire pipeline only incurs the cost of "all teachers generating" on a small calibration set used to train the router; subsequently, teacher assignment for the full prompt set is completed with a single lightweight forward pass.

 Key Designs¶